About Traceability

 • Conducted by our consultant Proforest

-• Satellite mapping tools such as Global Forest Watch (GFW) are used to fact-check any claims/allegations on our suppliers’ non-compliance
+• Satellite mapping tools such as Global Forest Watch (GFW) , and Google Earth are used to fact-check any claims/allegations on our suppliers’ non-compliance

 • Other supporting documents such as RSPO complaints and grievances are used